-Her Chicago directorial credits include: Uncle Philip’s Coat for the Greenhouse Theater (Jeff Recommended, 2016), code name: CYNTHIA for FWD Theatre Project, Haymarket: The Anarchist’s Songbook for Underscore Theatre nominated for two Joseph Jefferson Awards including Best New Musical, Sitayana for Gift Theatre’s TEN Festival, L’Occasione Fa Il Ladro (A Thief by Chance) for DePaul Opera Theatre, The Girl in the Train for Chicago Folks Operetta, Twelfth Night for DePaul Opera Theatre, Goldstar, Ohio for American Theater Company, The Ballad of Baby Doe for North Park University, The Merry Wives of Windsor for Chicago Shakespeare Theater (Assistant Director to Barbara Gaines), The Mikado for the Savoyaires, The Last Cyclist for Genesis Theatrical Productions, The Land of Smiles and The Cousin from Nowhere (2012 and remounted 2016) for Chicago Folks Operetta, Death Takes a Holiday for Circle Theatre, Opus 1861 for City Lit Theater, nominated for three Joseph Jefferson Awards, including her nomination for Best Adaptation, Violet for Bailiwick Chicago nominated for five Joseph Jefferson Awards, including Best Musical and her nomination for Best Director of a Musical, Broadway Sings the Silk Road for Silk Road Theatre Project, Bernarda Alba and Songs for a New World, Chris Jones’ Hottest Ticket, for Bohemian Theatre Ensemble, as well as new works with: Akvavit Theatre, Theatre Building Chicago/STAGES (New Musical Development), Theatre on the Lake, Stage Left Theatre, Live Bait Theater, and the Center for Cultural Interchange.
+Elizabeth’s Chicago and regional stage/movement directorial credits include: Silent Sky for Peninsula Players (Door County, Wisconsin), Queen of the Mist for Firebrand Theatre (Chicago), nominated for four Joseph Jefferson Awards, including her nomination for Best Direction of a Musical, The Scarlet Ibis for Chicago Opera Theater, Miss Holmes for Peninsula Players, Machinal for Greenhouse Theater (Movement Director), nominated for seven Joseph Jefferson Awards, including her nomination for Artistic Specialization/Movement Direction, The Bridges of Madison County for Peninsula Players, The Boy Who Grew Too Fast for SUNY/Albany Opera Program, Uncle Philip’s Coat for Greenhouse Theater, nominated for a Joseph Jefferson Award for Best Solo Performance, Haymarket: The Anarchist’s Songbook for Underscore Theatre, nominated for two Joseph Jefferson Awards including Best New Musical, Sitayana for Gift Theatre’s TEN Festival, L’Occasione Fa Il Ladro (A Thief by Chance) for DePaul Opera Theatre, The Girl in the Train for Chicago Folks Operetta, Twelfth Night for DePaul Opera Theatre, Goldstar, Ohio for American Theater Company, The Ballad of Baby Doe for North Park University, The Merry Wives of Windsor for Chicago Shakespeare Theater (Assistant Director to Barbara Gaines), The Mikado for the Savoyaires, The Last Cyclist for Genesis Theatrical Productions, The Land of Smiles and The Cousin from Nowhere for Chicago Folks Operetta, Death Takes a Holiday for Circle Theatre, Opus 1861 for City Lit Theater, nominated for three Joseph Jefferson Awards, including her nomination for Best Adaptation, Violet for Bailiwick Chicago, nominated for five Joseph Jefferson Awards, including Best Musical and her nomination for Best Director of a Musical, Broadway Sings the Silk Road for Silk Road Theatre Project, Bernarda Alba and Songs for a New World (Chris Jones’ Hottest Ticket) for Bohemian Theatre Ensemble, as well as new/developmental work with: FWD Theatre Project, Continuum Theater, Akvavit Theatre, Theatre Building Chicago/STAGES (new musical development), Stage Left Theatre, Live Bait Theater, and the Center for Cultural Interchange.